ReshmaYemulwar12/github_example/README.md

 # github_example
-This repository shows how to create a Github repository
+This repository shows how to create a Github repository.